mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

         self.observation_space = spaces.Box(np.array([-1]*5), np.array([1]*5))
  ```

 Now let's look at the `reset()` function.
 In this function we use `pybullet.resetSimulation()` to reset the PyBullet environment.
 Then we add gravity using `pybullet.Gravity()`.
-Next is adding the each component of the environment: ground, robot, table, tray, object using `pybullet.loadURDF()`.
-In each environment `reset` the object is randomly is placed in the bin using `random.uniform()`.
+Next is adding the each component of the environment: ground, robot, table, tray, and object using `pybullet.loadURDF()`.
+In each `reset()` call the object is randomly placed in the bin using `random.uniform()`.
 We can call `pybullet.resetJointState()` for each joint to place each joint of the robot in a desired initial pose (`rest_poses`.)
 The pose (position and orientation) of the end-effector of the robot can be read using `pybullet.getLinkState()`.
 We are interested in `pybullet.getLinkState()[0]` since we don't care about the orientation of the gripper.
 The way Franka Emika Panda robot is defined in URDF file the index for its end-effector is `11` which is needed for the `pybullet.getLinkState()` function.
 Joint variables of the fingers can be read using  `pybullet.getJointState()`.
 Each finger has an index and these indices are `9` and `10`.
 Each finger can be observed and controlled separately in the simulation environment.
 We can read the joint variable of each finger separately, however, for the sake of simplicity, we consider only one `action` item for controlling both of them.
 Finally, we combine `state_robot` (the position of the gripper/end-effector) and  `state_fingers` (the joint variable for each finger) into `observation` and return it.
 This is how it looks like:

 ```python
 def reset(self):